-The DCCCD offers a program in ROTC in cooperation with the University of Texas at Arlington.
-The ROTC program provides a unique opportunity for students to assess and develop their leadership skills.
-A wide variety of settings are provided to expose students to the styles, techniques, and tools of leadership.
-It also develops college-educated officers for the active Army and the reserve components.
-This affords the student the opportunity to pursue either a civilian or military career after completing college.
+The DCCCD offers a Reserve Officers Training Corps (ROTC) program in cooperation with the University of Texas at Arlington.
+The ROTC program provides a unique opportunity for you to assess and develop your leadership skills by being exposed to a variety of leadership styles, techniques and tools.
+It also develops college-educated officers for the active Army and the reserve components, giving you the opportunity to pursue either a civilian or military career after completing college.

-ROTC credits may be used in the completion of a college degree by applying them to elective hours.
-Military science may be used as a minor course of study in many degree programs at The University of Texas at Arlington.
-To be eligible, the student must be enrolled in the ROTC program, must receive acceptance of military science as a minor from his/her major degree department, and must complete 18 hours of military science, 10 of which are advanced.
-Students who participate in ROTC while enrolled in the DCCCD will be eligible to apply for ROTC scholarships to complete degrees at UTA.
-The U.S. Army Scholarship Program provides an excellent way for young men and young women to obtain assistance in financing a college education.
-Every scholarship provides for payment of all expenses incurred for fees and tuition, an allowance for books and supplies, and \$150 a month for up to 10 months per year.
+ROTC credits may be used to complete a college degree by applying them toward elective credit.
+Military science may be declared as a minor course of study in many degree programs at The University of Texas at Arlington.
+To be eligible, you must be enrolled in the ROTC program, must receive acceptance of military science as a minor from your major degree department, and must complete 18 hours of military science, 10 of which are advanced.
+If you participate in ROTC while enrolled in the

+DCCCD, you will be eligible to apply at UTA for ROTC scholarships to complete degrees at UTA.
+The U.S. Army Scholarship Program provides an excellent way for you to obtain assistance in financing a college education.
+Every scholarship provides for payment of all expenses incurred for fees and tuition, an allowance for books and supplies, and \$200 a month for up to 10 months per year.